Early Glow™ Buckeye

-Beautiful yellow-green flowers in spring, early bright red fall color on scorch-resistant foliage and a near-seedless nature make Early Glow™ Buckeye a revolutionary plant for those seeking ornamental interest and street tree utility in one package.
+Beautiful yellow-green flowers in spring, early bright red fall color on scorch-resistant foliage, and a near-seedless nature make Early Glow™ Buckeye a revolutionary plant for those seeking ornamental interest and street tree utility in one package.

-Selected by Mike Yanny in 1981, the original tree has a similar habit and growth rate of other Buckeye seedlings but with improved foliage quality and flowers that set very little fruit.
+Selected by Mike Yanny in 1981, the original tree has a similar habit and growth rate to other Buckeye seedlings but with improved foliage quality and flowers that set very little fruit.
 Early Glow™ Buckeye was formerly known as Sunset Buckeye.

 Early Glow™ Buckeye is a phenomenal specimen and boulevard tree due to its low mess and unique foliage that is seldom seen in urban areas.
-Its medium mature size allows it to be planted in conjunction with large stature shade trees like Princeton Elm and Exclamation!™ Planetree, and its shade tolerance means it won’t kick the bucket as these larger plants fill out to their mature canopy sizes.
+Its medium size allows it to be planted in conjunction with large stature shade trees like Princeton Elm and Exclamation!™ Planetree, and its shade tolerance means it won’t kick the bucket as these larger plants fill out to their mature canopy sizes.
 The dense foliage but coarse texture also makes the tree an attractive option where shade and screening during the growing season are desired but not needed in the winter months.

-The large, upright, and most of all beautiful flower clusters of Early Glow™ Buckeye are a treat to hummingbirds and are sure to attract a panoply of guests in spring.
+The large, upright, and most of all, beautiful flower clusters of Early Glow™ Buckeye are a treat to hummingbirds and are sure to attract a panoply of guests in spring.
 The seeds are a useful food source for squirrels, although Early Glow™ Buckeye produces very few nuts.
 The branching habit and dense foliage provides good cover for migratory birds.

 All parts of Early Glow™ Buckeye are poisonous when ingested and can be fatal to horses and livestock if planted close to their enclosures.
 While seed production is low, the tree should not be sited where animals can graze on the foliage, stems, or the few fruits that are produced.

 Early Glow™ Buckeye performs best in slightly acidic, moist, well-drained soil but can tolerate a variety of sites if given adequate water when establishing.
-The tree does develop a taproot which, once established, will allow the tree to tolerate dry sites and the occasional drought.
+The tree does develop a taproot which, once established, will allow it to tolerate dry sites and the occasional drought.
 It is also tolerant of alkaline soils, salt spray, and wetter sites.
 It is, however, intolerant of heavy soil salt and should be planted with caution in areas where winter salts do not flush from soil in spring.

 Although the foliage is more scorch resistant than other cultivars, newly planted Early Glow™ Buckeyes can be susceptible to scorch due to their taproot not being fully developed.
 Make sure the tree receives adequate water when establishing (10-20 gallons per week) to avoid foliar damage.
 Watering during prolonged drought is also beneficial if the site is excessively dry.